Proofs of NP = coNP = PSPACE: Current upgrade: Introduction

 \emph{Classical propositional logic} provides natural interpretations of $ \mathbf{NP}$ and $\mathbf{coNP}$.
-Namely, well-known propositional satisfiability and validity problems $SAT$ and $T\!AUT$ are, respectively, $ \mathbf{NP}$- and $\mathbf{coNP}$-complete.
-That is, an $L$ canonically encoding the set of satisfiable (resp. valid) propositional formulas is universal for the whole class $\mathbf{NP}$ (resp. $\mathbf{coNP}$).
-However classical proof systems usually correlated with $T\!AUT$ are less helpful for the comparison $\mathbf{NP}$ vs $\mathbf{coNP}$, as the size of related proofs of classical tautologies $x$ tends to be exponential in $\left| x\right| $.
-It turns out that \emph{minimal} \emph{propositional logic} \cite {Joh}, \cite{PraMa} yields more suitable refinements.
-Therefore we replace classical logic by the minimal one keeping in mind polynomial-weight interpretation of classical formulas.
-Our proof system $S$ is natural deduction calculus \cite{Prawitz} adapted to minimal logic.
-This choice is not really new, except for dag-like provability.
-To put it more exactly, recall that conventional interpretation of $S$\ (or other ND) assumes that deductions $\partial \in S$ are rooted trees whose nodes are labeled with formulas ordered according to the inference rules allowed in $S$ (in short: locally correct).
-Top formulas and the root formula are called assumptions and conclusion of $\partial $, respectively.
-Proofs are deductions whose all assumptions are discharged (cf. \cite{Prawitz}).
-We consider a more liberal interpretation that also allows dag-like deductions $\partial \in S$ whose nodes are ordered as \emph{dags} (: directed acyclic graphs) -- not necessarily trees.
-Note that our dag-like proofs require a more sophisticated notion of provability (cf. \S 2.2 below). \footnote{ { It differs from analogous concepts discussed in the literature on \textbf{Frege} proof systems, cf. e.g. \cite{CN}.}} Obviously dag-like deductions can be smaller (even exponentially) than the conventional tree-like deductions.
-We elaborated a special horizontal compressing techniques that allow to compress ``huge'' tree-like proofs $ \partial \in S$ into ``small'' dag-like proofs $\partial _{0}\in S$ having the same conclusion as $\partial $.
-Moreover, proof-correctness of any $ \partial _{0}$ in question is verifiable in polynomial time by a deterministic TM.
+Namely, well-known propositional satisfiability and validity problems SAT and VAL are, respectively, $\mathbf{ NP}$- and $\mathbf{coNP}$-complete.
+That is, any given language encoding satisfiable (resp. valid) formulas is universal for the whole class $\mathbf{ NP}$ (resp. $\mathbf{coNP}$).
+However, classical proof systems correlated with VAL are less helpful for the comparison $\mathbf{NP}$ vs $\mathbf{coNP}$ , as the size of related proofs of classical tautologies $x$ tends to be exponential in $\left| x\right| $. \emph{Minimal} \emph{propositional logic} \cite{Joh}, \cite{PraMa} provides more suitable refinements.
+So we replace classical logic by the minimal one while keeping in mind polynomial-size interpretation of the former.
+Our chosen proof system (call it $T$) is a Prawitz-style ND calculus adapted to minimal logic.
+This choice is not new, except for our notion of the dag-like provability.
+To put it more exactly, conventional interpretation of $T$\ (or other ND) assumes that deductions $ \partial \in T$ are rooted trees whose nodes are assigned with formulas ordered according to the inference rules allowed in $T$ (: locally correct deductions).
+Top formulas and the root one are called assumptions and conclusion of $\partial $, respectively.
+Proofs are locally correct deductions whose all assumptions are discharged (cf. \cite{Prawitz}).
+We consider a more liberal interpretation allowing dag-like deductions $ \partial \in T$ ordered as \emph{dags} (directed acyclic graphs) -- not necessarily trees.
+Such dag-like proofs require a more sophisticated notion of provability (cf. \S 1.2 below).
+Obviously dag-like deductions tend be smaller (even exponentially) than corresponding tree-like ones.
+We elaborated special \emph{horizontal compressing} techniques that allow to compress ``huge'' tree-like proofs $\partial \in T$ into ``small'' dag-like proofs $\partial _{0}\in T$ with the same conclusions such that proof correctness of $\partial _{0}$ is verifiable in polynomial time by deterministic TM.